RitLuck/blog/content/posts/tech/11-25-2022/index.md

 ![image30](./images/30.png)

 "Three.js" by [VIDUSH H. NAMAH](https://twitter.com/VHNamah).
 Really wanted to attend this one.
-I started learning about three.js about two years ago.
+I came across three.js about two years ago.
 Three.js is an open source Javascript library that is used to display 3D and 2D objects on the web browser.
 Cool right?
-Here is some mindblowing three.js website to can check out : https://bruno-simon.com/ https://next.junni.co.jp/ https://www.kodeclubs.com/
+Here is some mindblowing three.js website you can check out : https://bruno-simon.com/ https://next.junni.co.jp/ https://www.kodeclubs.com/